Markdown syntax reference guide

 blockquote syntax characters (

-_underscores_) is ignored
+_underscores_) are ignored in code.

 A line starting with a tab indicates a block of code.
 Because of this it is currently not possible to use a return-plus-tab to indicate a new paragraph in Writer.
 Instead, please use one or two returns to separate paragraphs.